stefnotch/rtr23-round-cat/README.md

 ## Attribution

-"Escher Relativity" (https://skfb.ly/6R8nX) by Benoit Gagnier is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+The 3D model from the demo is "Escher Relativity" (https://skfb.ly/6R8nX) by Benoit Gagnier is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).